by the grace of God the first evangelist for the Son of Man,

-Again in my version, when the man expresses uncertainty about Jesuss power, Jesus takes offense.
+Again in my version, when the man expresses uncertainty about Jesuss power, Jesus is insulted.
 He demands belief.
-It is only after a crowd gathers to see what the argument is about that he proceeds with the healing.
+It is only after a crowd gathers to see what the argument is about that He proceeds with the healing.
 But when you rewrote my story, you left out the wrath.

 Finally, at the crucifixion my Jesus suffers in silence, even when taunted, except to quote in Aramaic a pathetic Psalm of despair that I felt appropriate for the occasion: My God, my God, why have you abandoned me?
 But your Jesus is unperturbed, confident of Gods support, looking forward to heaven, speaking calmly and compassionately until the end.